jonathanclare/iadesigner/README.md

 see [Dealing with annoying git error](https://stackoverflow.com/questions/36848741/dealing-with-annoying-git-error)

-* Open '.git\hooks\pre-push and comment out all the lines in the file.
+* Open .git\hooks\pre-push and comment out all the lines in the file.

 # CHANGELOG